zigpy/zha-device-handlers/CONTRIBUTING.md

 # Primer

+ZHA device handlers and its provided "quirks" allow the zigpy library and applications implementing it, like the ZHA integration implementation in Home Assistant, to work with non-standard Zigbee devices.
+And just to clearify, this ZHA device handlers library and its "quirks" has no dependencies on the ZHA integration implementation in Home Assistant.

-ZHA device handlers and it's provided Quirks allow Zigpy, ZHA and Home Assistant to work with non standard Zigbee devices.
-If you are reading this you may have a device that isn't working as expected.
-This can be the case for a number of reasons but in this guide we will cover the cases where functionality is provided by a device in a non specification compliant manner by the device manufacturer.
+If you are reading this you may have a Zigbee device that isn not working as expected.
+The reason for that being so can be a number of things and this guide we will only cover the cases where functionality is provided by a device in a non-specification compliant manner by the device manufacturer, meaning that the manufacturer did not quite fully follow the Zigbee specification.

+The zigpy library itself will handle low-level spec deviations however the interface for handling high-level superficial translation is done through ZHA device handlers.
+The intended idea is that when using the zigpy library together with ZHA device handlers the application implementing it as a Zigbee stack can in effect just assume that every device follow standards and is fully compliant once it has been initialized and the appropriate quirk in place.

+As an example, ZHA device handlers has "quirks" which translate and standardizie Xiaomi non-standard Zigbee devices proprietary attribute reports into "virtual" clusters,

 ## What are these specifications?